The library has purchased (licensed) numerous E-journals and E-books. Details can be found on our website on databases

-A new acquisitions list (purchase, gift, exchange) of the last four weeks and sorted by departmental libraries is available (New Acquisitions of the last four weeks).
-A QR-code is tagged on the special shelves so that you can open the relevant list on your smartphone.
+A list of new acquisitions (purchase, gift, exchange) of the last weeks is available online.
+A QR-code is tagged on the special shelves so that you can open the list on your smartphone.

 If you like to suggest a book to be purchased, please fill in the form provided at the circulation desk or online (Purchase Suggestion).

 The journal display shelves contain the unbound issues of the current volumes, arranged by alphabet.

 The individual issues are not circulating, since these are highly topical and needed by a lot of users at the same time.
 Of course, you can read and scan them at any time.

 To find out if a journal is available online and in full text you may search the journal title.